Yarra for safe streets

 2. Yarra Council meetings

-Public pressure gets results: returning to Yarra Councils November 2024 ‘omnibus motion’ – Elizabeth and Coppin Street were originally planned to be discussed at February 2025 meeting – it now appears those items have been deferred to possibly April or even later.
+Public pressure gets results: returning to Yarra Councils November 2024 ‘omnibus motion’ – Elizabeth and Coppin Street were originally planned to be discussed at February 2025 meeting – it now appears the due process on these lanes wasn’t followed correctly on Tuesday 8 April 2025 and now council has to organise a Extraordinary Council Meeting at 7.15pm 22 April 2025 (7.15pm) immediately after voting on the 2025-26 budget

-For example, you can email, call them and request a meeting to say how important protected infrastructure is for you, how it improves living in Yarra, offer to take them for a local walk or ride around your neighbourhood.
+If you have a couple of minutes, contact Yarra councillors before Tuesday.
+You can email, call them or even request a meeting to say how important protected infrastructure is for you, how it improves living in Yarra, and offer to take them for a local walk or ride around your neighbourhood.

-Yarra Council Ordinary Meeting: 17 December 2024: Agenda
+Yarra Council Ordinary Meeting: 17 December 2024, Richmond Town Hall.

 - Watch recorded livestream: see Public Question Time and Item 7.2: E-scooters and E-bikes